 For my own frame, I used my jigsaw to cut off the bottom where it used to attach to a dresser, but most frames won’t require that extra step.

 Next, you’re going to add four rows of twine.
-At first I tried just taping my twine to the back of the frame, but the twine kept slipping out.
-So I grabbed my staple gun and stapled each end and it worked much better.
+At first I tried just taping my twine to the back of the frame, but the twine wasn’t very secure.
+Stapling the twine to the back of the frame with a staple gun worked much better.

 So I’m kind of a stickler for details and I didn’t love the original drawstring that came with my little muslin bags.
-It was just bit too short and stubby for me.
-I decided to replace it with cute red and white baker’s twine.
+It was just bit too short and stubby for me so I decided to replace it with cute red and white baker’s twine.

 You can decorate the muslin bags however you want, but I chose to simply stamp little numbers in the middle of each bag.
 You could also add numbered tags instead if you prefer.

 I also used some more twine to add a sparkly Noel ornament to the top of my calendar.

 You could put in whatever you want though – small toys, nail polish, cards with Christmas activities. small ornaments, pretty much anything small.